News and Success Stories From The New York Pitch

 Kim Boykin enticed three publishers, and inevitably, a strong agent as a result of the conference.
 THE WISDOM OF HAIR was signed by Marsal Lyon literary who in late December 2011 sold it to Berkley Books represented by Leis Pederson, a New York Pitch acquisition editor pitched by Kim at the conference.
 Commentary by Kim can be found here.

-From Algonkian Writer Conference alum, Gillian Royes: "Did you get my news about being signed by Simon and Schuster after the workshop in 2009?
+From Algonkian Writer Conference alum, Gillian Royes, re THE GOAT WOMAN OF LARGO BAY: "Did you get my news about being signed by Simon and Schuster?
 I followed the advice and, voila, I sold the rewritten novel!
-It will appear in October 2011.
 Thank you, thank you for the miracle!
 I couldn't have done it without you and editor Ginger Buchannan, I swear!"

-New from NYC alum, Roberta Gately: "Though I already had an agent when I attended, the Pitch & Shop was my first writers' group and conference and there I found writer friends with whom I continue to stay in touch.
-The support and mentoring I found at the Pitch & Shop was invaluable.
+New from NYC alum, Roberta Gately: "Though I already had an agent when I attended, the New York Pitch was my first writers' group and conference and there I found writer friends with whom I continue to stay in touch.
+The support and mentoring I found at the conference was invaluable.
 It wasn't just the writing tips, which were so valuable, but it was the sense of belonging.
 Our workshop leader gave each us a sense of what we needed to accomplish in order to realize our dreams.
-With the November 2010 release of my first novel - Lipstick in Afghanistan - by Simon & Schuster, my dream is coming true.
+With the release of my first novel - Lipstick in Afghanistan - by Simon & Schuster, my dream is coming true.

 Viking has recently acquired pitch conference novel (and Amazon Contest Placer), IN MALICE QUITE CLOSE, by Algonkian vet, Brandi Lynn Ryder.
 And she won't stop thanking us!
 Well, she will, but we're not sure when.